 Listen to Spotify playlists within Deezer

-You don’t know which service to choose?
-You prefer Deezers UX and sound quality but you like Spotify playlists?
-Just use Deezer and transfer your favorites playlists from spotify to your Deezer account with our site.
+Still don’t know which service to choose, or prefer Deezer’s UX and sound quality but want to take advantage of Spotify’s playlists?
+Just use Deezer and transfer your favorite playlists from Spotify to your Deezer account using Tune My Music.